randomnoun/TapiCallMonitorService/README.md

 # How is it ?
 To install this software, you will need to

+* Clone the repository, or just copy the files in the 'dist' folder to a local folder.
 * Install the TAPI driver for your PBX.
    * If you're using Asterix, there's [an open source one](https://www.voip-info.org/asterisk-tapi/), otherwise check the driver download page for your particular PBX device.